-- Accredited by the North Central Association of Colleges and Secondary Schools. - Approved by the Michigan State Department of Public Instruction and Incorporated by the Michigan Corporation and Securities Commission. - Approved by the U.S. Department of Justice, Immigration, and Naturalization Service for the training of foreign students.
+- Accredited by the North Central Association of Colleges and Secondary Schools. - Approved by the Michigan State Department of Public Instruction and Incorporated by the Michigan Corporation and Securities Commission. - Approved by the U.S. Department of Justice, Immigration, and Naturalization Service for the training of foreign students. - Approved by the Michigan Department of Education for receipt of veterans benefits.

 AUDIT.
 If you wish to take a course without college credit and without the responsibilities of normally required assignments and such faculty services as the grading of papers, you may choose to audit.
 In order to assure the reduced tuition charges for audits, indicate audit in the modifier section of your registration form.
-Monday School students may audit some Bible and Psychology courses without necessarily meeting all of the prerequisites.
-These students must obtain prior approval of the instructor and/or the Academic Dean.
+Audit students must satisfy all course prerequisites or obtain special approval of the instructor and the Academic Dean prior to the beginning of the semester in which such an audit course is desired.